Credit by Exam Options

 The University of Iowa accepts up to 30 hours of credit in some academic areas through the College Level Examination Program (CLEP), the Advanced Placement Program (AP), and the International Baccalaureate Program (IB).

 - Advanced Placement Program (AP)—Iowa accepts credit for more than 30 AP exams.
 You can earn 3-8 semester hours (s.h.) of credit per test, depending on the subject and your score.

 - College-Level Examination Program (CLEP)—Iowa accepts credit for several CLEP exams.

 - International Baccalaureate Program (IB)—Iowa accepts credit for several IB higher level exams—depending on the subject and your score.

-AP and CLEP scores from transfer students who have earned less than 12 semester hours of regular class credit should have should be sent to the university from the testing agency.
-Credit will be granted using the university’s scoring policies.
+AP and CLEP scores from transfer students who have earned less than 12 semester hours of regular class credit should have test scores sent to the university from the testing agency.
+Credit will be granted using the university's scoring policies.
 IB test scores should be sent to the Office of Admissions for evaluation.